-The Contractor will ensure that any incidents are immediately assessed in consultation with the ECoW.
+The Principal Contractor will procure that any incidents are immediately assessed in consultation with the ECoW.
 An immediate judgement is therefore required as to the level and seriousness of any incident and the actions to be taken as a result.

-A flow chart (see Figure 1Error!
-Reference source not found.) has been designed to offer a quick guide to site personnel to determine the level of response and reporting mechanisms in the event of a spillage or run-off occurring.
-A table of actions to be taken follows in Figure 2Error!
-Reference source not found..
+A flow chart (see Figure 1) has been designed to offer a quick guide to site personnel to determine the level of response and reporting mechanisms in the event of a spillage or run-off occurring.
+A table of actions to be taken follows in Figure 2.